Jensen Interceptor 1966-70

-Of the 1024 Interceptors built, I have fates for less than 250 survivors at some point in the past five years not many out of the production run.
-I'd like to think there are more hiding out there so if you feel like mailing me, I'd love to hear.
+Of the 1024 Interceptors built, I have fates for less than 250 survivors at some point in the past five years not many out of the production run — and I have never traced 60% of the production.
+I used to think there would be more of them hiding out there somewhere but decades have gone by and they are not showing up.

-Of course, as with any type of Jensen, I am more than happy to pass on what I know of these cars to their current owners.
-Contact me at email@example.com.
+As with any type of Jensen, I am happy to pass on what I know of these cars to their current owners.
+Contact me at firstname.lastname@example.org.